-Cotterell, Keith, "Disclosure Involving a Third-Party: Reciprocity and Liking Outcomes" (2011).
-Electronic Theses and Dissertations.
-660.
+Cotterell, Keith, "Disclosure Involving A Third-Party: Reciprocity And Liking Outcomes" (2011).
+Full List of Electronic Theses and Dissertations.
+1182. https://scholars.indianastate.edu/etds/1182

-This Thesis is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+This Dissertation is brought to you for free and open access by Sycamore Scholars.
+It has been accepted for inclusion in Full List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.